Meet Our Flushing Office Team

 Rene M. Richardson is a well-rounded mental health therapist who has helped hundreds of clients.
 She specializes in women and girls and her area of expertise includes assessing and addressing Depression, Worry, Fatigue, Irritability, Mood Swings, ADHD, Trauma, Bipolar, Anxiety, among other illnesses.

 She has strong clinical counseling and treatment planning skills that identify and later resolve barriers.
 With warmth and empathy, she empowers and rebuilds her serviced clients.
 Rene does exceptional work with teen girls, young adult women and working professional women.
-She also provides couples counseling with her husband, Recco Richardson.
+She also provides couples counseling with her husband of 32 years, Recco Richardson.
 Before working as a trained mental health professional, Rene worked for a Fortune 500 company and in state government.

 Tanya Y. Jefferson, MS, MA, LLPC